-The financial statements of JDRF Australia company comply with Australian Accounting Standards - Reduced Disclosure Requirements, the Australian Charities and Not-for profits Commission Act 2012, the Charitable Fundraising Act 1991 (NSW) and the Charitable Fundraising Regulations 2008 (NSW).
+The financial statements of JDRF Australia comply with Australian Accounting Standards - Reduced Disclosure Requirements, the Australian Charities and Not-for profits Commission Act 2012, the Charitable Fundraising Act 1991 (NSW) and the Charitable Fundraising Regulations 2008 (NSW).
+They also comply with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
 The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.